Long-Term Concussion Effects, Treatment & More

 That said, every concussion is unique, as is the recovery process.
 If you’ve had a previous concussion, your symptoms and recovery might be completely different than before.

 If you go more than six weeks without your symptoms resolving, there is a good chance that you have post-concussion syndrome.
+If you are experiencing symptoms of autonomic nervous system dysfunction (read more here), that could affect your recovery time as well.

 Make sure you take the diagnosis seriously.
 Don’t brush off your symptoms and rush back into play.
 Some studies show that 90% of second concussions happen within 7 to 10 days of the first one.
 Your brain is injured, and you don’t want to risk another concussion.
 Although rare, a condition known as second-impact syndrome (SIS) could result in death if you sustain another concussion before healing from the first.